 - Type a reference to a non-imported class or function.

 - Press ⌥⏎.
 If there are multiple choices, select the desired import from the list.

 import statements for modules, classes, and any other symbol that can be exported and called as a type.
 Open the desired file in the editor and do one of the following:

 - Start typing the short name of a symbol.
 From the suggested variants for completion, select the relevant symbol name:

 - Position the cursor at the unresolved symbol, which is displayed in red, and press ⌥⏎: On the context menu, select Add import statement and press ⏎.

-- Configure AppCode to show a pop-up every time you hover the mouse pointer over an unresolved reference
+- Configure AppCode to show a pop-up every time you hover the mouse pointer over an unresolved reference which required import:

 - Open the AppCode Preferences by choosing .
 Expand the Editor node, and then click Auto Import under General.

 - On the Auto Import page that opens, select the Show import pop-up check box in the TypeScript area.

 Every time you hover the mouse pointer over an unresolved symbol, AppCode will display the following pop-up message: